 Stephen Bellringer, Trustee and Chairman.
 Mr Bellringer currently is a director of B.C.
-Hydro and Canadian Hotel Income Properties REIT.
-Mr. Bellringer served as Chairman of Anthem Properties from 2002 until 2004 and President and Chief Executive Officer of Canadian Hotel Income Properties from 1999 to 2002.
+Hydro.
+Mr. Bellringer served as Chairman of Anthem Properties from 2002 until 2004 and President and Chief Executive Officer of Canadian Hotel Income Properties from 1999 to 2002 and Director of Canadian Hotel Income Properties REIT until 2007.
 During his career, Mr. Bellringer held a number of other senior executive positions including President and Chief Executive Officer of Orca Bay Sports and Entertainment, B.C.
 Gas (Terasen), Transmountain Pipelines and Union Gas.

 Hani Zayadi, Trustee.
 Mr Zayadi recently retired from the position of Group Managing Director, Food, Liquor & Fuel Division of Coles Myer Ltd., Australia's largest retailer.
-Mr. Zayadi has held a number of senior executive positions with leading retailers, such as Kmart in Australia and with Wal-Mart, Zellers, Hudson's Bay, Woodward and Future Shop in Canada.
+Mr. Zayadi has held a number of senior executive positions with leading including, as CEO of Zellers, Woodwards and Kmart Australia and NZ and as senior VP at Wal-Mart and Future Shop in Canada.
+Mr. Zayadi has also been on numerous corporate and non profit boards.